 - 1. While the student will be provided with a list of previously used sites in the state, the responsibility of making the appropriate contacts for the application and interview process falls with the student.
 The school psychology faculty will be available for advisement regarding this process.
 Students have the opportunity to participate in a School Psychology Internship Job Fair that is co-sponsored by several university training programs in the state as well as the Arizona Association of School Psychologists. - 2.
-All internship sites must be approved by the school psychology faculty prior to accepting a contract from the school or district.
+All internship sites must be approved by the school psychology faculty prior to the initiation of the experience.
 Internships with virtual schools and contract agencies are prohibited. - 3.
-A formal NAU Affiliation Agreement (i.e., MOA) must be approved between the school district or charter school and the university prior to the intern beginning the internship.
-In many cases, an Agreement with many approved internship sites in Arizona school districts has been negotiated for up to five years.
-The NAU program coordinator, faculty, and the intern verify that the agreement is current or if it needs to be negotiated.
-An Internship Agreement will then be developed for each intern and must be approved and signed by the intern, the on-site supervisor, the internship coordinator, and an appropriate school administrator and the NAU representative.
-The agreement is to include the following: - Name, address, and telephone number of the intern
+A formal NAU Internship Agreement will be developed for each intern and must be approved and signed by the intern, the on-site supervisor, the internship coordinator, and an appropriate school administrator and the NAU representative.
+The agreement is to include the following: - Name, address, and telephone number of the intern - Name address, and telephone number of the internship site - Dates of the internship - Name, office address and phone number of the on-site supervisor and secondary supervisor(s) if applicable

-- Name address, and telephone number of the internship site - Dates of the internship - Name, office address and phone number of the on-site supervisor and secondary supervisor(s) if applicable Summary of planned internship experiences - Legal requirements for university placement in field experiences - Student, internship site, and university responsibilities - Evaluation plan of the intern's progress. - 4.
-The on-site internship supervisor will be responsible for no more than two interns at any given time.
+- Summary of planned internship experiences - Legal requirements for university placement in field experiences - Student, internship site, and university responsibilities - Evaluation plan of the intern's progress. - 4.
+The on-site internship supervisor will be responsible for no more the two interns at any given time.
 The University supervisor will be responsible for no more than 12 interns at any given time. - 5.
 A minimum of two hours of face-to-face supervision per week will be required for each intern.
-Additional group and/or individual supervision is encouraged on an as needed basis. - 6.
+Additional group and/or individual supervision is encouraged on as needed basis. - 6.
 Each intern will be evaluated, at a minimum of, two times during the internship experience.
 An evaluation form will be provided to the on-site supervisor by the internship coordinator each semester.
 The purpose of the evaluation is to identify the intern's competencies in the ten NASP practice domains and interpersonal/professional dispositions.
 Additional evaluations may be conducted at the request of any of the parties involved.
-A professional growth plan will be instituted on an as needed basis.
-See Appendix H. - 9.
+A professional growth plan will be instituted on an as needed basis. - 9.
 The internship coordinator will make a minimum of two visits (one each semester) to the site for the purpose of observing the intern in a professional service activity and meeting with the intern and supervisor for evaluation of the student's progress.
 Additionally, the coordinator will make monthly contacts with each intern as well as periodic contacts with the on-site supervisor. - 10.
 The internship coordinator/faculty supervisor will facilitate monthly group supervision and didactic training class sessions with interns.
 Interns are required to attend in person if within the state and by electronic video conference if out of state.